programminghistorian/jekyll/lessons/naive-bayesian.md

 same data but a slightly different version of the machine learner.

-The idea is to show why machine learning methods are of interest to historians, as well as to present a step-by-step implementation a supervised machine learners, applied to the [Old Bailey digital archive][], which contains several centuries' worth of transcripts of trials held at the Old Bailey in London.
+The idea is to show why machine learning methods are of interest to historians, as well as to present a step-by-step implementation of a supervised machine learner.
+This learner is then applied to the [Old Bailey digital archive][], which contains several centuries' worth of transcripts of trials held at the Old Bailey in London.
 We will be using Python for the implementation.